RalkeyOfficial/soundcloud-downloader/readme.md

 - HLS stream is not available for the track
 - Download process fails

+## Important Notes

+- This tool **requires** valid SoundCloud authentication tokens
+- For GO+ tracks, you need tokens from a GO+ subscription account
+- No guarantee is provided regarding account safety - use at your own risk

 ## Legal Disclaimer

 This tool is for educational purposes only.
 Make sure to comply with SoundCloud's terms of service and respect copyright laws when using this tool.

-## Contributing

-Feel free to submit issues, fork the repository, and create pull requests for any improvements.
+Only download content you have permission to access.